Medical patients losing access, arcane regulations, and a flat out cannabis shortage are pushing people to the black market.

 In many ways, Canada did learn from Colorado’s mistakes.
 Canada allows exports and imports of cannabis product, something Americans cannot do so long as cannabis remains federally outlawed.
 Canadians are free to bank on, or with, cannabis businesses, and investors can safely infuse capital into licensed weed operations.
 The Great North even allows online payments and deliveries.
 The U.S. is still wrestling with many of these issues, despite launching the first state-legal sales nearly half a decade ago.

 However, Canada failed spectacularly in a few ways, too.
-Had legislators paid attention to Hickenlooper’s warnings a year ago, these problems could’ve been avoided.
+Had legislators paid attention to Hickenlooper’s warnings a year ago, they might’ve avoided these problems.

 For one, there’s a major cannabis shortage across the country.
 This is primarily only true in the recreational shops (medical has been spared), but this creates complications, nonetheless.
 Product shortages mean (1) increased prices, (2) lost sales, (3) lost tax revenue, and (4) disgruntled customers.

 In Hickenlooper’s case, Colorado already did this dance.
 We saw shortages in the first year of legal sales.
 When we voted for legalization in 2012, the new regulations kept medical products separate from recreational.
-In other words, medical weed couldn’t be sold as recreational, so producers had to start entirely new crops devoted just to recreational.
+In other words, they couldn’t sell medical weed as recreational.
+Instead, producers had to start entirely new crops just for recreational.
 Some retailers hurried to get lower-quality products on the shelves.
 Others converted their medical dispensaries into recreational shops, skipping the growing step but robbing patients of assigned plants.

-Today, things are a lot better out here in the Rocky Mountains.
+Today, things are a lot better in the Rocky Mountains.
 Our supply and demand have leveled off, but that doesn’t mean other states aren’t struggling with shortages – or worse, surpluses.

 Instead of product shortages, Hickenlooper warned new municipalities against things like dosing, particularly in edibles.
 Canada apparently heeded that warning, but did so in a spectacularly odd way: instead of containing doses to X milligrams per serving, Canadian regulators decided to delay edibles (and vape) rollouts altogether.
 That means less available product on the shelves, which is likely contributing to the shortage crisis.

 So, to Canada’s credit, it’s not like Hickenlooper provided caveats for the right things.
 He was correct when he said teen use hasn’t gone up in Colorado, because it didn’t (although vaping nicotine has become a problem in our high schools).
-According to the public record, he never told legislators in other states or countries to keep the taxes low so people wouldn’t be tempted to buy black market.
+According to the public record, he never told legislators in other states or countries to keep the taxes low so people would avoid black market cannabis.
 He never told anyone to ease up on production restrictions, either, which would’ve averted the shortage disaster in Canada.

 The RCMP claims the raids were a response to illicit sales, but given the Mounties’ history of randomly raiding pot shops, it sounds like they’re still succumbing to old habits despite the sea change.
-Any weed confiscated from a raid will either sit at the pot shop or sit in police storage, going bad and netting sales for neither the business nor the government (through taxes).
+Any weed confiscated from a raid will either sit at the pot shop or sit in police storage.
+It will go bad and not net sales for the business or the government.
 Seems silly, yeah?

 All-in-all, it appears Canada’s bureaucratic machine has once again reared its Terminator-like head.
-Rather than truly treat cannabis like any other agricultural commodity – like tomatoes or nutmeg – both the federal and provincial governments exploited legalization to assert their ultimate authorities over this amazing plant.
+Rather than truly treat cannabis like any other agricultural commodity, the federal and provincial governments exploited legalization to assert their ultimate authorities over this amazing plant.

 Rather than focus on regulations that protect consumers (like stringent pesticide testing), legislators and law enforcement continue to harass law-abiding businesses – and, in turn, are harassing the customers now, too.